taofit/river-size/README.md

-# river-size
+# River Size
-a little code challenge that calculates all the joined cells in a matrix.
+A little code challenge that calculates all the joined cells in a matrix.
   The program returns an array of the sizes of all rivers represented in the input matrix.
 The sizes don't need to be in any particular order.